 In 2014, Zoe had the once-in-a-lifetime opportunity to work on the legendary dance piece "HEARTBEAT" (toured internationally by Mikhail Baryshnikov in the '90s) — created by international sound artist Christopher Janney & choreographed by Sara Rudner.
 As part of a psychedelic rock concert at Gramercy Theater, Zoe had the privilege of interviewing legendary musicians Sheila E, Bill Laswell, Lynn Mabry, Trilok Gurtu, Dave Revels (The Persuasions), DJ Adam Gibbons, DJ Logik, Sara Rudner & Dancer Sunny Hitt.
 A highly sought-after creative collaborator, Zoe has brought her unparalleled skill set to a number of innovative projects with prolific artists including mixed-media installation artist Laurie Shapiro, SYTYCYD's Comfort Fedoke, musical artist Londrelle, NYC-based performance poet Libby Mislan, Sweden-based producer Zaquan & more.

-Since 2019, Zoe has served as the Creative Producer for Dare to Dance in Public Film Festival (D2D) — a live & online film festival dedicated to the concept of democratizing dance so that it may be seen & experienced not just in studios and theaters, but in public space.
-Working in collaboration with Founder/Director Sarah Elgart, D2D has brought in some of the top industry professionals form the worlds of dance & film to judge including go-to Creative Movement Director Stephen Galloway, Mass MOCA Director Kristy Edmunds, legendary dancer Louise Lecavalier, and many more.
+Since 2019, Zoe has served as the Creative Producer for Dare to Dance in Public Film Festival (D2D) — a dance film festival dedicated to the concept of democratizing dance so that it may be seen & experienced not just in studios and theaters, but in public space.
+Working in collaboration with Founder/Director Sarah Elgart, D2D has brought in some of the top industry professionals form the worlds of dance & film to judge including go-to Creative Movement Director Stephen Galloway, Mass MOCA Director Kristy Edmunds, legendary dancer Louise Lecavalier and many more.

-Currently, Zoe curates performances for UTOPIA, the soulful house music & dance experience that was birthed in Leimert Park during the pandemic.
-Featured artists have included House of Ninja, Toyin Sogunro & Lily Frias performing alongside legendary DJs Tony Touch, Rashida, KG Superstar, DJ Ade & more at venues such as Grand Park DTLA, The Peppermint Club & Mama Shelter.
+Currently, Zoe creates & curates live performances and visual projections for UTOPIA – the soulful house music & dance experience birthed in Leimert Park during the pandemic that has since become one of LA's most well-known weekly events.
+Featured artists have included the iconic House of Ninja & international house dancer Toyin Sogunro performing alongside legendary DJs Tony Touch, Rashida, KG Superstar, Ade & many more at venues such as Grand Park, The Peppermint Club and Mama Shelter Hotel.